-It’s been the IT capital of INDIA where it all started in late 90’s form where the IT industry started to establish here, from then this City has seen an influx in qualified professions all over who were looking for a Job.
+It’s been the IT capital of India where it all started in the late 90’s form where the IT industry started to establish here, from then this City has seen an influx in qualified professionals all over who were looking for a Job.

-This has increased the Real estate market and the demand for housing for people who are looking to make this city their new Home.
+This has led to an increase in the real estate market and the demand for housing for people who are looking to make this city their new home.

-The current construction cost in Bangalore varies from Rs 1500 to Rs 1700 /sq ft for building a home.
-Today if one needs to Buy a Site or Plot which easily costs Rs 2500 / sq ft to Rs 20,000 / sq ft all depends on the locations and the amenities nearby like Schools, Colleges, Restaurants, Hospitals, General stores, Hotels, Parks, CA sites and Malls.
+Today if one needs to Buy a Site or Plot, which easily costs Rs 2500 / sq ft to Rs 20,000 / sq ft all depends on the locations and the amenities nearby like Schools, Colleges, Restaurants, Hospitals, and General stores, Hotels, Parks, CA sites and Malls.
 These are the few factors that play a crucial role in determining the cost of a Plot/Site.

-The Cost to Build a house in Bangalore varies from Rs 1550/sq ft to Rs 2000/sq ft.
+The Cost to Build a house in Bangalore varies from Rs 1500/sq ft to Rs 2000/sq ft.

 Below you can read about the current cost of building a House on 20×30 30×40 40×60 50×80 and other dimesions.

 Today one can see that there are high demand localities such as Koramangala, Indiranagar, Jp Nagar, HSR Layout, BTM Layout, Domlur, Old airport road, Jayanagar, HBR Layout, Electronic city, Outer ring road where the going real estate prices are anywhere between Rs 15,000 + / sq ft.